freakydude/freakydude.github.io/content/en/posts/2021-04-22-Why_Arch_Linux.md

 On the other hand, there are [Debian](https://www.debian.org/)-based distributions like [Ubuntu](https://ubuntu.com/).
 They are working out of the box.
 They have a graphical installer, pre-configured packages and including proprietary drivers for e.g. graphic cards.
 Most [Debian](https://www.debian.org/) based distribution are not rolling released.
 They have big releases from time to time and you can choose to upgrade or stay with your release for a while.
 Updates are mostly security fixes only.
 If you a beginner or just want to use a good looking Linux, without have to worry about internals - choose them.

 ## Round-up
 In my opinion, [Arch Linux](https://archlinux.org/) catches the sweet spot.
 Without spending most of the time in configuring details, you get an always up-to-date, slim distribution.
-And wile working with it, you have the chance to learn a lot about how the linux-ecosystem works.
+And while working with it, you have the chance to learn a lot about how the linux-ecosystem works.

 In future posts, i will help you with some aspects here.